African Initiatives’ Staff

 Roger joined African Initiatives in 2016.
 He qualified in commercial practice before moving to the public sector and latterly the not-for-profit sector.
 He has worked for a number of Bristol based charities and also as Treasurer for a national not-for-profit organisation.
 Roger has also spent time in Nepal performing a review of an International Charity.
 He has degrees in both Philosophy and Accountancy.

 Lindsay has been working at African Initiatives since October 2015.
-She manages AI’s Individual Giving programme and supports the Finance Manager.
 She began as a volunteer trusts fundraiser and global education project facilitator.
 Lindsay gained a first-class honours degree in Geography with English from Keele University and subsequently fundraised on behalf of Great Ormond Street Hospital.
 She has also worked as a social media volunteer for an NGO in Peru, and as a volunteer teacher in Ghana.

 *CEO salary details available on request.